 Always learning something

-Post by JB2wheeler on Sat Jan 29, 2011 3:03 pm
+Post by JB2wheeler Sat 29 Jan 2011 - 15:03

 Here I am 70 years old and everyday I learn something new.
 Yesterday I learned the differance between a 1962 Impala 2 door hardtop and a 1962 Bel Air hardtop.
 The differance is the Impala has the formal roofline and the Bel Air has the bubble top roof line.
 I did not even know the 62 bubble tops existed until about 10 years ago.
 They did not sell any of them around here.
 Today I learned that in 1974 they had 2 seperate models of 2 door greenhouse, they are dependant on the style of the side/back window.
 See picture for details.
-JB [img][/img]
+JB [img]Always learning something 1974_c11[/img]

 JB2wheeler